bhj/KaraokeEternal/docs/_docs/index.md

 - MP4 (video with audio)

+  Note that since mp4/m4a files are only containers, codec support can vary depending on the browser running the [player](#player-admin-only).

+Media folders can be added via the [Preferences](#preferences-admin-only) section of the web app (when signed in as an admin).
+Media files that can't be scanned will not appear in the library, and are [logged to a file](#file-locations) by default.
+To change the level of logging, see [Command Line Options](#command-line-options).

 Karaoke Forever expects media filenames to be in the format "Artist - Title" by default.
-To customize the parser's behavior, see [The Meta Parser](#the-meta-parser).
+To customize the filename parser's behavior, see [The Meta Parser](#the-meta-parser).

-**Note:** Since mp4/m4a files are only containers, codec support can vary depending on the browser running the [player](#player-admin-only).

 ### The Meta Parser